 At this time I do not offer appointments later than 4pm or weekend appointments.

 Where Is Your Office Located?

-I see clients at Grace Christian Counseling Center in Canton, MS and Vicksburg, MS. Please visit the Locations page for addresses, maps, and parking information.
+I see clients via telehealth and at my office in Ridgeland, MS. Please visit the Locations page for addresses, maps, and parking information.

 Are your offices ADA compliant or accessible to those in wheelchairs?

 Yes, my office in Ridgeland has a wheelchair accessible entrance although the main entrance does have steps.
 If steps are an issue for you, please let me know when we book the appointment and I can direct you to the accessible door.